qmhc/vite-plugin-dts/README.md

   copyDtsFiles?: boolean,

   /**
-   * Whether to output only dts
+   * Whether to emit declaration files only
    *
-   * Enabling this option will delete all the original products packaged with vite and only output the dts declaration file *
+   * When `true`, all the original outputs of vite (rollup) will be force removed *
    * @default false
    */